-On the other hand, the exact roles and mechanism of LGR5 in the potentiation of Wnt signaling and the regulation of cellular functions remain enigmatic.
-LGR5 is currently the most recognized marker of adult stem cells in multiple epithelial tissues.
-Knockout (KO) of LGR5 in the mouse had no effect on Wnt/β-catenin signaling or the self-renewal of stem cells in the intestine (6,12,13) and liver (14) whereas LGR4 is absolutely essential.
-On the other hand, overexpression or knockout of LGR5 in several colon and liver cancer cell lines led to significant changes in actin cytoskeleton structures and cell-cell adhesion in the absence of RSPO stimulation (15,16).
-Furthermore, overexpression endocytosis-impaired LGR5 led to the formation of extremely elongated filopedia (also called cytonemes) in HEK293 cells, suggesting robust, RSPO-independent activity in cytoskeleton reorganization as HEK293 cells express little RSPOs endogenously (17).
-Just recently, it was shown that knocking-in of endocytosisdeficient LGR5 into crypt stem cells resulted in decreased fitness of the stem cells (18).without affecting proliferation Intriguingly, LGR5 was reported to be constitutively coupled to the $Ga{12/13}$ subclass of heterotrimeric G protein in the absence of RSPOs to activate the Rho-GTPase pathway (19).
-This coupling, however, was neither verified independently nor evaluated in LGR5's role in the regulation of actin-cytoskeleton.
-Taken together, these findings suggest that LGR5 has an important role in stem cell fitness through the control of actin cytoskeleton and adhesion, though the exact mechanisms are yet to be defined.
+several colon and liver cancer cell lines led to significant changes in actin cytoskeleton structures and cell-cell adhesion in the absence of RSPO stimulation (15, 16).
+Furthermore, overexpression of endocytosis-impaired LGR5 led to the formation of extremely elongated filopodia (also called cytonemes) in HEK293 cells, suggesting robust, RSPO-independent activity in cytoskeleton reorganization as HEK293 cells express little RSPO endogenously (17).
+Just recently, it was shown that knock-in of endocytosis-deficient LGR5 into crypt stem cells resulted in decreased fitness of the stem cells without affecting proliferation (18).
+Intriguingly, LGR5 was reported to be constitutively coupled to the G $\alpha{12/13}$ subclass of heterotrimeric G proteins in the absence of RSPOs to activate the Rho GTPase pathway (19).
+This coupling, however, was neither verified independently nor evaluated in LGR5's role in the regulation of actin cytoskeleton.
+Taken together, these findings suggest that LGR5 has an important role in stem cell fitness through the control of the actin cytoskeleton and cell adhesion, although the exact mechanisms are yet to be defined.

-The mammalian IQGAPs (IQ motif containing GTPase activating proteins) are a group of three related intracellular proteins (IQGAP1-3) with pivotal roles in the regulation of cytoskeletal structure, cell-cell adhesion, polarization, and migration (20-22).
-IQGAPs integrate signaling crosstalk within the cell through binding to and modulating the activities of a plethora of signaling molecules, including members of the Wnt pathway (APC, β-catenin, Ecadherin), F-actin, MAP kinases, and Rho GTPases (20,22).
-The Rho family of small GTPases consists of the Rac, Rho, and CDC42 subfamilies which are guanine nucleotide-binding proteins that cycle between an active GTP-bound state and an inactive GDP-bound form to regulate multiple actin dynamics and signaling transduction pathways (23).
-Even though IQGAP1 contains a GTPase activating protein-like domain, it actually stabilizes GTP binding rather than catalyzes hydrolysis of GTP in Rac1/CDC42 (20-22).

-Instead, IQGAP1 binds to the active forms of Rac1 and CDC42 to coordinate actin assembly and control cell-cell adhesion (20,22).Specifically, binding Rac1/CDC42 to IQGAP1 inhibits the IQGAP1-β-catenin interaction, leading to an increase in membrane-bound β-catenin. cell-cell adhesion and F-actin cross-linking (20,24).
+The mammalian IQ motif-containing GTPase-activating proteins (IQGAPs) are a group of three related intracellular proteins (IQGAP1-3) with pivotal roles in the regulation of cytoskeletal structure, cell-cell adhesion, polarization, and migration (20-22).
+IQGAPs integrate signaling cross-talk within the cell through binding to and modulating the activities of a plethora of signaling molecules, including members of the Wnt pathway (APC, β -catenin, and E-cadherin), F-actin, mitogen-activated protein kinases, and Rho GTPases (20, 22).
+The Rho family of small GTPases consists of the Rac, Rho, and CDC42 subfamilies that are guanine nucleotide-binding proteins that cycle between an active GTP-bound state and an inactive GDP-bound form to regulate multiple actin dynamics and signal transduction pathways (23).
+Although IQGAP1 contains a GTPase-activating protein-like domain, it actually stabilizes GTP binding rather than catalyzes hydrolysis of GTP in Rac1/CDC42 (20-22).
+Instead, IQGAP1 binds to the active forms of Rac1 and CDC42 to coordinate actin assembly and control cell-cell adhesion (20, 22).
+Specifically, binding of Rac1/CDC42 to IQGAP1 inhibits the IQGAP1-β-catenin interaction, leading to an increase in membrane-bound β -catenin, cell-cell adhesion, and F-actin cross-linking (20, 24).
 Rac1/CDC42 binding to IQGAP1 is inhibited by phosphorylation at two serine sites (Ser-1441 and Ser-1443) of IQGAP1 (25-27).
-Here we show that LGR5 interacts with IQGAP1 and decreases phosphorylation at these two serine sits, leading to increased binding of Rac1 and consequently enhancement of cell-cell adhesion.
+Here, we show that LGR5 interacts with IQGAP1 and decreases phosphorylation at these two serine sites, leading to increased binding of Rac1 and consequently enhancement of cell-cell adhesion.
 Ablation of LGR5 in colon cancer cells and in intestinal crypt stem cells results in a disorganized cytoskeletal structure with loss of cortical F-actin, suggesting an intricate role for the receptor in cancer and for retaining stem cells within the intestinal stem cell niche.